Worship Registration Is Closed

 Because we are in the Lenten season, for the month of March we will be eating NO RED MEAT..

-- Pray a scripture from Psalm each evening·Fasting is a spiritual exercise normally done with prayer.
+- Prayer Focus: Spend at least one hour each day praying for healing, reconciliation, and unity in our city, state, nation, and the world.
+It can be one full hour of prayer or two half hours of prayer..
+Fasting is a spiritual exercise usually done with prayer.
 It is a willing abstinence or reduction from certain or all food, drink, or both, for a period of time.
 It can also be abstaining from other things like television, and social media.
-Fasting allows more time to be available for prayer and provides an attitude of submission and surrender.
-It shows a willingness to sacrifice anything to get closer to God.
+Fasting opens up more time to be available for prayer and provides an attitude of submission.
+It shows a willingness to sacrifice anything to get closer to God. .

 For the Fasting Theme and more information about fasting, click here.